mik-jozef/chalk/notes.md

+ability to inspect (and/or redirect) stdout? perhaps a compile time option that allows it? function splitting optimization
+`Object.shrink()`?
+  shrinks all members, eg. unused memory in dynamic arrays, NOP for most objects rust-like guarantees about object lifetime/mutability? allocators
+`import "x" using allocator`
+What is the address of constants like integers and null?
+Also, what is `null == null`?
+Should enums variables be pointers?
+Otherwise they would have to be explicit pointers anyway. should composite types include functions? regex - should classes be autogenerated from `Expr` instances?
+What is a common name for program entities such as variables or types?
+  In other words, identifiers bind to what?
+(I could just enumerate, but a common name would be useful.)
+I'd say value.
+Should constant members be reassignable in the assign method? what about coroutines? if closures are supported, should using a suspended coroutine as closure be supported? continuations? delimited/not could go's channels be replaced by thread-safe promises? go keyword? or other easy way to create threads/parallelism must main return `None`?
+Note this wouldn't prohibit actually calling it and have it executed are pointers their own types, or are they type modifiers?
-ability to inspect (and/or redirect) stdout? perhaps a compile time option that allows it? function splitting optimization package manager guaranteed copy elision in as many cases as possible eg. in `void f(Bool b) { b ? { shortCode } : { longCode } }` `f(true)` could be
+Are classes types, or is there just a bijection between classes and class types? package manager guaranteed copy elision in as many cases as possible eg. in `void f(Bool b) { b ? { shortCode } : { longCode } }` `f(true)` could be